 Jesus too dressed just like everyone else and yet, didn’t compromise His identity by doing so.
 By becoming just like “one of them,” He became approachable, relatable, and gave people one less reason to tune Him out.
 What if God had chosen to continue wearing heavenly garments while living on earth?
 I don’t even know what these are, they could be robes but what if they’re nothing?
 I mean, Adam and Eve originally wore nothing, and all was good… God, however, chose not to give people one more reason to not listen by appearing so otherworldly and out of touch.
 As the culture changes around us, we need to check ourselves and make sure we too remain approachable.
 We need to ensure that our personal preferences for tradition aren’t creating more boundaries between others and God.
 This isn’t to say that we need to become someone we’re not, but it is to say that we need to be true to who we are and simultaneously become just like one of “them.”
 When we fail to do this, who we are, and Who we represent, are seen as dismissible, irrelevant, and unnecessary.

-Beyond language and attire, view of power is another cultural element that, at least in the U.S., has shifted dramatically over the past century of which many church leaders seem completely unaware.
-Not only is authoritarian power distrusted by most people under 50 in the U.S., they expect to be able to share power at that.
-Imagining people who collaborate on a daily basis to then come to our churches and have to jump through hoops to serve coffee save become an elder (if they’re the right gender), is a massive oversight in so many churches.
+Beyond language and attire, view of power is another cultural element that, at least in the U.S., has shifted dramatically over the past century of which many church leaders seem unaware.
+Not only is authoritarian power distrusted by most people under 50 in the U.S., they simultaneously expect to be able to share power.
+Imagining people who collaborate on a daily basis to then come to our churches and have to jump through hoops to serve coffee or greet people at the door, is a massive oversight in so many churches.
 As followers of Jesus, who not only shared His power with those who followed Him during His earthly ministry but also served them, may we learn to follow suit lest we alienate even those actually seeking to know God.